Kattu Paya Sir Intha Kaali: Production

 The production of the film was proceeded by director Youreka, starting from April 2017 initially under the title of Ketta Paya Sir Intha Kaali which was a famous film dialogue of veteran actor Rajinikanth in the 1978 film Mullum Malarum.
 But earlier in 2017, another production also chose a film title related to the famous dialogue of Rajnikanth which was titled as Ketta Paiyan Sir Ivan.
 Due to these issues the title was renamed as Kattu Paya Sir Intha Kaali.

 The film marks the fourth directorial venture of film director Youreka after Madurai Sambavam (2009), Thoppi (2015) and Sivappu Enakku Pidikkum (2017).
-The production team hired Jaivanth as a newcomer in the male lead role and also Rajasthan based actress Iraa Agarwal was also roped in to play the female lead role, which was also her second Tamil film after Dhayam.
+The production team hired Jaivanth, previously seen in Mathiya Chennai (2009), and also Rajasthan based actress Iraa Agarwal was also roped in to play the female lead role, which was also her second Tamil film after Dhayam.